Decaying superfluid turbulence near an anomalous non-thermal fixed point

 \emph{Introduction}.--- Fluid turbulence has been among the first systems used to study spatial and temporal scaling phenomena in nature \cite{Frisch1995a,Kolmogorov1941a.RSPSA.434.9,Kolmogorov1941b.RussMath20thC.323,Kolmogorov1941c.RSPSA.434.15,Obukhov1941a,Obukhov1941b,Bodenschatz2011a}.
 In three spatial dimensions, driven, fully developed turbulence has been characterized as a direct cascade, in which kinetic energy is transferred from large to small spatial scales through an inertial range, establishing the stationary spectral distribution $E(k)\sim k^{-5/3}$.
 In contrast, restricting the dynamics to a (quasi-)2d geometry, the energy is transported in the opposite direction as large-scale eddies are formed from smaller ones, which forms an inverse cascade, giving rise to the same stationary algebraic momentum distribution, $E(k)\sim k^{-5/3}$ \cite{Kraichnan1967a,Leith1968a.PhysFl11.671,Batchelor1969a.PhysFl12.II-233}.

 On scales where quantum statistics and coherence prevail, superfluid or quantum turbulence emerges in inviscid superfluids, including ${}^4 \mathrm{He}$ and dilute Bose-Einstein condensates \cite{Volovik2004a,Tsubota2008a,Barenghi2014a.PNAS111.4647,Tsatsos2016a}.
-The elementary constituents of the flow are quantum vortices, carrying point-like vorticity with discrete values $qh/m$, $q\in\mathbb{Z}$.
+The elementary constituents of the flow are topologically protected quantum vortices, carrying point-like vorticity with discrete values $qh/m$, $q\in\mathbb{Z}$.
 They thus differ from classical eddies in their microscopic properties, while on large scales certain characteristics of classical fluid turbulence, like the inverse energy cascade (IEC) in two dimensions, have been recovered in superfluids \cite{Johnstone2019a,Gauthier2019a,Sachkou2019a.Science366.1480}.